 If approved, the additional loan amount will be credited to your Bursar’s Statement of Account and pay any charges due.
 The Bursar’s Office will process any credit balance on your account and a refund will be issued.
 The amount refunded will be less than the amount of your increase because loan fees will reduce the loan.
 It also could be less if a portion of the loan is used to pay charges due on your account.

-Day Care Expenses - Students who are single parents or have a working spouse may request day care expenses.
-The student should complete the Dependent Daycare Expense form and have the day care provider sign off on the form.
+Students who are single parents or have a working spouse may request daycare expenses.
+The student should complete the Dependent Daycare Expense form and have the daycare provider sign off on the form.
 Documentation of payment may also be required (canceled checks, receipts, etc.).

 Students with significant expenses related to the repair of their automobiles may receive an increase to their budget.
 The standard student budget includes a component for transportation.
 Students who experience and pay for automobile expenses over and above the existing transportation budget allowance amount may submit paid receipts to the FAO for consideration.
 The expenses must be paid within the academic year for which the loan is being processed.
 Please note that documentation showing that the student has already depleted the annual transportation allocation must be provided.
 Gasoline receipts must clearly state that gasoline was purchased.
 Canceled checks or credit card statements to service stations will not be accepted.
 Transportation adjustments will only be made for the car the student is using for his/her own transportation.
 Additional transportation funding will be applied for through the GRAD PLUS loan program.
 All receipts must be attached to the Request for Adjustment to Student Budget form.

-Adjustments for Income Tax Paid on Scholarships - Students who receive service-based scholarships who are required to pay taxes on the entire amount of scholarship proceeds (tuition/fees and stipend) may receive a budget addition for the amount of taxes paid.
-A copy of their federal tax return and a cancelled check, if the student is required to pay additional taxes, are required for documentation.
+Students who receive service-based scholarships who are required to pay taxes on the entire amount of scholarship proceeds (tuition/fees and stipend) may receive a budget addition for the amount of taxes paid.
+A copy of their federal tax return and a canceled check, if the student is required to pay additional taxes, are required for documentation.
 For those students whose taxes are deducted directly from their stipend checks, a copy of their federal tax return form will be required for documentation.

 Only adjustments for the current academic year can be made to the current year’s budget.
 Keep in mind adjustments must be resubmitted for future years.